-Distribution cables have several tight-buffered fiber bundled under the same jacket with Kevlar or fiberglass rod reinforcement.
+Distribution cables have several tight-buffered fibers bundled under the same jacket with Kevlar or fiberglass rod reinforcement.
 These cables are small in size and are used for short, dry conduit runs, in either riser or plenum applications.
 The fibers can be directly terminated, but because the fibers are not individually reinforced, these cables need to be broken out with a “breakout box” or terminated inside a patch panel or junction box.

 Breakout cables or fanout cables are made of several simplex cables bundled together, making a strong design that is larger than distribution cables.
 Breakout cables are suitable for conduit runs and riser and plenum applications.
 Because each fiber is individually reinforced, these cables are easier to terminate, making breakout cable more economical over shorter distances.
-A OM1 LC-MTP breakout cable is shown in the below picture.
+An OM1 LC-MTP breakout cable is shown in the below picture.

 - PVC vs. Plenum-Rated

-PVC cable (or riser-rated cable even though not all PVC cable is riser-rated), features an outer polyvinyl chloride jacket that gives of toxic fumes when it burns.
+A PVC cable (or riser-rated cable even though not all PVC cable is riser-rated), features an outer polyvinyl chloride jacket that gives of toxic fumes when it burns.
 It can be used for horizontal and vertical runs, but only if the building features a contained ventilation system.
 Plenum can replace riser, but riser cannot be used in plenum spaces.
 Note that riser-rated means that the jacket contains PVC.
 The cable carries a CMR (communications riser) rating and is not for use in plenums.
-The following image shows a SC fiber cable with the jacket material of PVC.
+The following image shows an SC fiber cable with the jacket material of PVC.

 Plenum cable has a special coating, which doesn’t emit toxic fumes when it burns.
 A plenum is a space within the building designed for the movement of environmental air.
 In most office buildings, the space above the ceiling is used for the HVAC air return.
-If cable goes through that space, it must be plenum-rated.
+If the cable goes through that space, it must be plenum-rated.

 - Interlocking Armored Cable